Creating a digital twin

 scenario.content answer.use_often answer.checkbox answer.concerns answer.likely_to_use

 2 A method that lets you include questions and responses as context for new questions.
 Frequently ['This feature would be useful to me.', 'This feature would make me more productive.', 'This feature will be important to me.', 'I would like to see some examples of how to use this feature.']
-Oh, that sounds like an interesting feature!
-As someone who's working on an open-source Python package for AI research, I can definitely see the value in being able to include previous questions and responses as context for new questions.
-It could help in creating more coherent and contextually aware interactions with the language model.
+Oh, I think that sounds like a really promising feature!
+Including previous questions and responses as context for new questions could really enhance the depth and relevance of the information gathered.
+It would allow for more dynamic and personalized interactions, which is great for conducting nuanced surveys or experiments.
+However, one concern might be ensuring that the context doesn't become overwhelming or confusing for the model, especially if the previous interactions are lengthy or complex.
+It could also be a challenge to manage this context effectively in terms of data storage and processing speed.
+But overall, if implemented well, this feature could add significant value by enabling more sophisticated and context-aware querying.
 5

 [12]: